IdeasLab with INSEAD: Leading in a Hyper-connected World

 No part of this material may be copied, photocopied or duplicated in any form by any means or redistributed without the prior written consent of the World Economic Forum.

 Keywords: Information, media, communications, Tunisia, Egypt, technology, hyper-connectivity

 J. Frank Brown

-Managing Director, General Atlantic, USA
+Managing Director and Chief Operating Officer, General Atlantic, USA

 Anne and Elmer Lindseth Dean and Professor of Management, Samuel Curtis Johnson Graduate School of Management, Cornell University, USA